Deep $\Pi^0_1$ Classes: Lowness and depth

-We now build a lower semi-computable continuous semi-measure~$\rho$ as follows.
+We now build a left-c.e.\ continuous semi-measure~$\rho$ as follows.
 For all~$n$, enumerate $S_n$.
 For each member $z \in S_n$, interpret $z$ as a mass distribution $\nu$ on the collection of strings of length $f(n)$.
 Then, for each string~$\sigma$ of length~$f(n)$, increase $\rho(\sigma)$ (as well as strings comparable with $\sigma$ in any way that ensures that $\rho$ remains a semi-measure) by $2^{-n-1}\nu(\sigma)/h(n)$.
 This has a total cost of $2^{-n-1}/h(n)$, and since there are at most $h(n)$ elements in~$S_n$, the total cost at level~$f(n)$ is at most $2^{-n-1}$.
-Therefore the total cost of the construction of~$\rho$ is bounded by~$1$ and thus~$\rho$ is indeed a lower semi-computable continuous semi-measure
+Therefore the total cost of the construction of~$\rho$ is bounded by~$1$ and thus~$\rho$ is indeed a left-c.e.\ continuous semi-measure.

 Now, for any~$n$ such that $s(n) \in S_n$ (as there are infinitely many such~$n$), $\rho$ distributes an amount of at least $(\mu^A(T_{f(n)})/2) \cdot (2^{-n-1}/h(n))$ on $T_{f(n)}$, and since $\mu^A(T_n)>r$, this gives